Here in “Sports City USA”, it’s never too early to start playing team sports. Does your preschooler have what it takes to join a team?

 I9 Sports offers basketball programs beginning at age 4 at several locations throughout Frisco.
 4 and 5 year olds play 3 on 3 (half court) games.
 Hoop height is 8 ft with 25.5 inch balls.
 Practice takes place just before the game.

 Frisco Family YMCA offers winter basketball for children 3 and up.
 Players have modified rules and shoot at 6ft goals with 27 inch balls.
-Soccer registration is currently on the preschool sports website but check back soon for basketball.

 While the majority of Flag Football offerings (Frisco Football League, YMCA) begin at kindergarten or first grade, there is an instructional league for 4 year olds.